non/rebox/README.md

 val safe: rebox.Set[Double] = rebox.Set(largeSet.copy)
 ```

-After a Rebox instance accumulates a lot of changes, it will
+After a Rebox instance accumulates a lot of changes, it will start
-necessarily be less space efficient.
-Currently, users can manually
+using up more space.
+Users can manually compact Rebox instances in two
-compact Rebox instances in two ways:
+ways:

 ```scala
 val items: rebox.Map[K, V] = ...